urviparikh/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 According to an article on the Washington Post, the current pace of human-caused carbon emissions is likely to trigger irreversible damage to the planet, according to an international study released in July 2020.
-Scientists believe that if human activities--such as burning oil, gas and coal along with deforestation--can push carbon dioxide levels to such levels that the Earth's global temperature can increase between 4 to 8 degrees Fahrenheit.
+Scientists believe that human activities--such as burning oil, gas and coal along with deforestation--can push carbon dioxide levels to such levels that the Earth's global temperature can increase between 4 to 8 degrees Fahrenheit.
 With rising temperatures, there are impacts on drastic weather patterns, snow and ice storms, heat waves and a chain reaction of many other changes affecting the planet.
 Globally, the year 2020 was the hottest year on record.
 Climate change has specifically been in the spotlight for the year 2020 also as the U.S. set new records for the number of wildfires in the west coast of the country.
 Five of California's 10 largest wildfires on record happened in the year 2020 and it has devastated over 4.2 million acres.
 Not to mention, the amount of Arctic sea ice has declined so rapidly that the region may see ice-free summers by the 2030s, according an article on the New York Times.

 So, it becomes extremely important that everyone is aware of the impacts of climate change.
 Many developing countries are suspected to be major contributors of climate change due to their high emissions of Greenhouse gases.
 Several countries' growing GDP Per Capita is also believed to be producing higher CO2 emissions, causing further damages to the ever-rising temperatures.